 - i.
 The correlation for past 90 days between the portfolio and the IRF is at least 0.9 or - ii.
 The correlation for past 90 days between the part of the portfolio (excluding the hedged portions, if any) i.e. at least 15% of the net asset of the scheme (including one or more securities) and the IRF is at least 0.9. - c.
 At no point of time, the net modified duration of part of the portfolio being hedged should be negative. - d.
-The portion of imperfect hedging in excess of 20% of the net assets of the scheme should be considered as creating exposure and shall be included in the computation of gross exposure in terms of Para 3 of SEBI circular dated August 18, 2010. - iv.
+The portion of imperfect hedging in excess of 20% of the net assets of the scheme should be considered as creating exposure and shall be included in the computation of gross exposure in terms of Para 3 of SEBI circular dated August 18, 2010. - v.
 The basic characteristics of the scheme should not be affected by hedging the portfolio or part of the portfolio (including one or more securities) based on the weighted average modified duration.
-Explanation: In case of long term bond fund, after hedging the portfolio based on the modified duration of the portfolio, the net modified duration should not be less than the minimum modified duration of the portfolio as required to consider the fund as a long term bond fund. - v.
-The interest rate hedging of the portfolio should be in the interest of the investors. - 19.
-In terms of requirement of para 12.2 of SEBI Master Circular for Mutual Funds prescribing norms for investments in debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption (Additional Tier I bonds and Tier 2 bonds issued under Basel III framework are some instruments which may have above referred special features), the following limit shall be applicable: - a) No Mutual Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer. - b) The scheme shall not invest - - i. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - ii. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
+Explanation: In case of long term bond fund, after hedging the portfolio based on the modified duration of the portfolio, the net modified duration should not be less than the minimum modified duration of the portfolio as required to consider the fund as a long term bond fund. - vi.
+The interest rate hedging of the portfolio should be in the interest of the investors. - 21.
+The mutual fund under all its schemes shall not own more than 10% of units issued by a single issuer of REIT and InvIT - 22.
+The Scheme shall not invest - i. more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer. - 23.
+The Scheme shall participate in repos in corporate debt securities as per the guidelines issued by SEBI and/ or RBI from time to time and the guidelines framed by the Board of Directors of Trustee Company and the Asset Management Company, from time to time at present, subject to the following conditions and norms shall apply to repo in corporate debt securities: - (i) The gross exposure of the Scheme to repo transactions in corporate debt securities shall not be more than 10 % of the net assets of the Scheme.